 This letter can prove to be anything, but the font on the surface does strike a nerve in the back of her head.
 The etchings are so familiar, and other than the sudden piercing headache, her body seems to shut down.
 Her knees knock together, and she falls to the kitchen floor like a ragdoll.

 She lies there, heart continuing to race in her chest, eyes rolling in their sockets.
 She doesn't want to look at the letter, at the possibility of her forcing her way back into a life where she's no longer wanted.

 She spends the night on the floor.
-Her mother had found her lying across the rug by the dish washer.
-"I was so worried about you, Lilian," the aging woman whispered into her confetti-blue hair.
+Her mother finds her lying across the rug by the dish washer.
+"I was so worried about you, Lilian," the aging woman whispers into her confetti-blue hair.
 "You didn't answer my calls, and, and..."

-Lilian had shown her the letter, and her mother's face had grown a pale complexion.
+Lilian shows her the letter, and her mother's face is a pale complexion.
 "Do you think—"

 She drops the tea cup and saucer onto the floor as she rushes over to her daughter.
 "Lilian, what's wrong?
 Lili, dear, talk to me."

 Lilian begins to sob.
 "There was—something—it—something—was—standing—outside—my—window!" she stutters, thrashing her arms about.

 "Well, honey, do you think it could have been a bird?" her mother suggests.